For Pure Storage Inc. [PSTG], Analyst sees a rise to $37. What next?

-Pure Storage Inc. [NYSE: PSTG] price surged by 3.13 percent to reach at $0.76.
+Pure Storage Inc. [NYSE: PSTG] stock went on an upward path that rose over 0.88% on Monday, amounting to a one-week price decrease of less than -1.40%.
 The company report on March 21, 2023 that Pure Storage FlashBlade Enables Australian Genome Research Facility to Deliver Faster, Life-Saving Research Results Globally.

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio